mattasridhar/PrimeFactorialGenerator/README.md

 <pre>	The Prime Factorial Generator takes a positive number as input and generates its Prime Factors. </pre>
 <pre>	Assumption: Prime Factors not possible for negative numbers.
 Refer to answer one of https://primes.utm.edu/notes/faq/negative_primes.html </pre>

-REQUIREMENTS
+REQUIREMENTS\
-<pre>	When a page loades, the following information should be provided:</pre>
+	When a page loades, the following information should be provided:
 		<ul>
 			<li> A Clock displaying the current time in 24 hr format.</li>
 			<li> A timer spinner that cycles every 125ms</li>